Bryan-Thaoxaochay/TEKsystems_notes/Capstone/user_stories.md

 2. As a signed-in user, I want to view my past blog posts so that I can read them. - NEED USER AUTH TO LINK POST W/ USER ID

 ### Creating
-1. As a signed-in user, I want to create a blog post so that others can interact with it. - NEED USER AUTH TO LINK POST W/ USER ID
+1. As a signed-in user, I want to create a blog post so that others can interact with it. - **DONE**
 2. As a signed-in user, I want to create a comment so that others can interact with it. - **DONE**
 3. As a signed-in user, I want to save other's blog posts so that I can find them faster. - NEED USER AUTH TO LINK SAVED POST W/ USER ID